dappcenter/iconswap-SCORE/README.md

 It is an alternative to the [Over-The-Counter](https://www.investopedia.com/terms/o/otc.asp) (OTC) trading method taking place on few unlisted tokens on ICON.
 This method is insecure as the trade isn't atomic.

-Please note that **ICONSwap is not a marketplace** : there is no book order, no automatic orders filling ; the ICONists need to find someone else interested in trading its tokens with in other channels.

 Alternatively, ICONSwap may be used by other SCORE developers willing to implement an atomic swap in their contract : the ICONSwap SCORE contract may be called from another SCORE.